NatVanG/PBI-InspectorV2/README.md

 - [Base Rules](Rules/Base-rules.json) - The set of rules that ships with PBI Inspector V2
 - [Example Rules](DocsExamples/Examples-rules.json) - An ever growing library of example rules
 - [Example Rules with Patches](DocsExamples/Example-patches.json) - Examples of patches to fix issues
+- [CopyJob Rules](DocsExamples/Sample-CopyJob-Rules.json) - Rules to check for CopyJob settings/metadata.
+Yes you can now test any Fabric item's metadata!
 - [Rules Template](DocsExamples/RulesTemplate.json) - A simple rules file  template to get you started with your own rules

 ## <a id="wiki"></a>Wiki